xgourmandin/gcp-github-auth/README.md

 # gcp-github-auth

-a Terraform project to connect a Github account with GCP Workload Identity
+a Terraform project to connect a Github account with GCP Workload Identity.\
+This repository is not meant to be a Terraform module, but a starter project to connect your Github account with your GCP project.

+Feel free to use it as a starting point.
+If you're making improvements on this, please consider making a pull request.

 ## Prerequisites